 CARS.COM — On hot, sunny days, few things are more frustrating than having to ride around in a car with a non-functional cooling system.
 If your car's air-conditioning system blows only warm air on hot days, it's probably because it is low on refrigerant, and the most likely cause is a leak somewhere in the system.

-Though many vehicle owners think they need to recharge or "top off" their air-conditioning system with refrigerant on a regular basis, such as annually, that's not the case.
+Though many car owners think they need to recharge or "top off" their air-conditioning system with refrigerant on a regular or annual basis, that's not the case.
 An AC system is a closed system, and if there are no problems, coolant is not consumed by the vehicle, nor does it escape.
 Unless your auto's AC is in need of repair, there is no need to "top off" the system.
-If the air conditioning stops working (but the fan continues to blow warm air), a leak in a hose, connector or other part of the system is probably the culprit.
+If the air conditioning stops working but the fan continues to blow warm air, a leak in a hose, connector or other part of the system is probably the culprit.

 Note that we are talking about "refrigerant," not Freon, the brand name for a type of refrigerant that is no longer manufactured in the U.S. because it can damage the ozone layer.
 Contemporary vehicles use a refrigerant known as R-134.
 R-134a refrigerant may also be used in some vehicles.

 When is it time to add or replace the refrigerant?
-You could be proactive and have it done before you experience problems, but you shouldn't need that more often than every few years at the most.
-If your air conditioning is losing its potency, even after topping it off, then you probably have a leak.
+You could be proactive and have it done before you experience problems, but you shouldn't need that more often than every few years at most.
+If your air conditioning is losing its potency even after topping it off, then you probably have a leak.
 But if you stay as a cool as a cucumber on the hottest days, you could just leave well enough alone.
 The air conditioner obviously has enough refrigerant.

 Cars.com's Editorial department is your source for automotive news and reviews.
 In line with Cars.com's long-standing ethics policy, editors and reviewers don't accept gifts or free trips from automakers.
 The Editorial department is independent of Cars.com's advertising, sales and sponsored content departments.